noo-dle/noo-dle/README.md

 **Pronouns:**
 _She/her_

 🌱 I'm currently studying Data Science through a Data Science Bootcamp by CoGrammar.
+Check out my portfolio: https://www.hyperiondev.com/portfolio/AW24020013259/

 🔭 I'm hoping to develop my knowledge and understanding of Python in order to start my career in Data Science, as well as build my portfolio to showcase what I'm capable of! 😄